Modular-topology optimization of structures and mechanisms with free material design and clustering: Abstract

 \section{Abstract}

-In the optimal design of modular structures and mechanisms, two key questions must be answered: (i) what should the topology of individual modules be like and (ii) how should modules be arranged at the product scale?
+\replace{}{Topology optimization of modular structures and mechanisms enables balancing the performance of automatically-generated individualized designs, as required by Industry 4.0, with enhanced sustainability by means of component reuse.} \replace{In the optimal design of modular structures and mechanisms}{For optimal modular design}, two key questions must be answered: (i) what should the topology of individual modules be like and (ii) how should modules be arranged at the product scale?
 We address these challenges by proposing a bi-level sequential strategy that combines free material design, clustering techniques, and topology optimization.
-First, using free material optimization enhanced with post-processing for checkerboard suppression, we determine the distribution of elasticity tensors at the product scale.
+First, using free material optimization enhanced with checkerboard suppression, we determine the distribution of elasticity tensors at the product scale.
 To extract the sought-after modular arrangement, we partition the obtained elasticity tensors with a novel deterministic clustering algorithm and interpret its outputs within Wang tiling formalism.
 Finally, we design interiors of individual modules by solving a single-scale topology optimization problem with the design space reduced by modular mapping, conveniently starting from an initial guess provided by free material optimization.
-We illustrate these developments with three benchmarks first, covering compliance minimization of modular structures, and, for the first time, the design of compliant modular mechanisms.
+We illustrate these developments with three benchmarks first, covering compliance minimization of modular structures, and, for the first time, the design of \replace{}{non-periodic} compliant modular mechanisms.
 Furthermore, we design a set of modules reusable in an inverter and in gripper mechanisms, which ultimately pave the way towards the rational design of modular architectured (meta)materials.